 Difference Between MapReduce and Spark

+Map Reduce is an open-source framework for writing data into HDFS and processing structured and unstructured data present in HDFS.
+Map Reduce is limited to batch processing and on other Spark is able to do any type of processing.
 SPARK is an independent processing engine for real-time processing which can be installed on any Distributed File system like Hadoop.
-Like YARN we have here a Own Cluster Resource manager commonly know as (Local Resource manager).
-The resource manager is not as mature as YARN so it is not used in Production environment.
 SPARK provides a performance which is 10 times faster than Map Reduce on disk and 100 times faster than Map Reduce on a network in memory.

 Need For SPARK

-- Iterative Analytics: Map reduce is not as efficient as SPARK to solve problems which require iterative analytics as it has to go to disk for every iteration.
+- Iterative Analytics: Map-reduce is not as efficient as a SPARK to solve problems that require iterative analytics as it has to go to disk for every iteration.

 - Not Suitable for Graph: The Apache Graph library processes the graph which adds more complexity to Map Reduce.

 - Not suitable for trivial operations: For operations like a filter and joins we might need to rewrite the jobs, which becomes more complex because of the key-value pattern.

 Head To Head Comparison Between MapReduce vs Spark (Infographics)

 Below is the top 15 Difference between MapReduce and Spark